successible/markdown-wiki/README.md

 - Automatically order footnotes and endnotes via `Ctrl/Cmd+ shift + '`.
 Pandoc must be installed on your system for this command to work [^8].

-- Insert a `url` on your clipboard as a Markdown footnote, like `[^as1d]` via `Ctrl/Cmd+ '`.
+- Insert a `url` on your clipboard as a Markdown footnote via `Ctrl/Cmd+ '`.
 Your footnotes and endnotes will be ordered automatically after insertion.

 ## Linking